 Gardner Hall was built to house the biological sciences and named for O. Max Gardner, State College alumnus and former North Carolina governor.
 It was built by Biberstein, Bowles, & Meacham.

 The R-1 reactor was the first non-government-run nuclear reactor in the world and the first designed, built, and operated by an academic institution.
-Design and construction had begun in 1950.
+Design and construction began in 1950.
 It was the first of four reactors operated at NC State.
 More information on the nuclear reactor program can be found on the departmental website.

 The studios (also known as "Television Center") housed TV studios, offices, and other facilities for producing and transmitting programs.

-The North Carolina State College Union building was officially opened and dedicated.
-The building later became the Erdahl-Cloyd Wing of the D.H.
-Hill Jr. Library in the 1970s.
+The College Union Building was officially opened.
+The building later became the Erdahl-Cloyd Wing of the D. H. Hill Jr. Library in the 1970s.
 It was built by T.A.
 Loving and Co.

-The new D. H. Hill Jr. Library (the east wing of the current building) was formally dedicated.
+The new D. H. Hill Jr. Library, the east wing of the current building, was formally dedicated.

 Weaver Laboratories was built for Agricultural Engineering and named for David Stathem Weaver, a former director of the Agricultural Extension Service.

-Danforth Chapel was named for philanthropist W.H.
-Danforth and was inside the YMCA Building (King Religious Center).
+Danforth Chapel was named for philanthropist W. H. Danforth and was inside the YMCA Building (King Religious Center).

-Built as the original D.H.
-Hill Jr. Library, Brooks Hall was renamed and dedicated on April 12, 1956.
-It was remodeled to be the School of Design, with an addition to the North Side.
+Built as the original D. H. Hill Jr. Library, Brooks Hall was renamed and dedicated on April 12, 1956.
+It was remodeled for the School of Design with an addition to the North Side.
 Brooks Hall was named for Eugene Clyde Brooks, a former president of State College.

 The Robertson Pulp and Paper Laboratory was named for Reuben B. Robertson, a pulp and paper industrialist and advocate of forest conservation.

-Construction of Bragaw Hall begins to draw attention.
-The "new modernistic dormitory" is a "familiar landmark on the campus."
-It was named for Henry C. Bragaw, an alumnus who was killed in World War II and awarded the Silver and Bronze Stars and two Purple Hearts.
+Construction of Bragaw Hall began to draw attention.
+The "new modernistic dormitory" was a "familiar landmark on the campus."

-McKimmon Village opened as housing for married students.It was named for Jane McKimmon, an alumnus and founding member of the National Home Economics Association.
+McKimmon Village opened as housing for married students.
+It was named for Jane McKimmon, an alumnus and founding member of the National Home Economics Association.
 It was renamed E.S.
 King Village in 1976.

-The Hodges Wood Products Laboratory was named for Brandon Patton Hodges, a former state senator, state treasurer, and advisor to the Champion Paper and Fiber Company, based in Canton, NC.
+The Hodges Wood Products Laboratory was named for Brandon Patton Hodges, a former state senator, state treasurer, and advisor to the Champion Paper and Fiber Company based in Canton, NC.

 The Reproductive Physiology Research Laboratory was founded to study reasons for the low reproductive rate in farm livestock.